SwifterSwift/SwifterSwift/.github/ISSUE_TEMPLATE.md

 > All comment lines beginning with an **>** instruct you with what info we expect.
 You can delete those lines once you've filled in the info.
 >

-[ ] I've read, understood, and done my best to follow the [Contributing guidelines](CONTRIBUTING.md).
+[ ] I've read, understood, and done my best to follow the [Contributing guidelines](CONTRIBUTING.md) before opening this issue.

 ### What did you do?